Kenya's new president faces old headache on the coast

 Most coastal voters see devolution as a positive for the coast, though many Mombasa residents are unaware that proceeds from the Mombasa port, a nationally vital institution, will be shared out across the country rather than returned to the city's local government coffers.

-"There are huge expectations amongst people and there will be a huge conflict once people realize that the money from the port doesn't come back to the kitty of the county," added Muema, the community organizer.
+"There are huge expectations amongst people and there will be a huge conflict once people realise that the money from the port doesn't come back to the kitty of the county," added Muema, the community organiser.

 The coast has largely put its faith in Odinga to address the land issues that are vital to their economic prosperity, because he has taken on Kenyatta over the vast property his family owns.